rp8/docker-wordpress-nginx/README.md

 ```

 ## Wordpress
-nginx-sites.conf contains site configuration and should be copied to the container volume /etc/nginx/conf.d.
+The file nginx-sites.conf contains site configuration and should be copied to the container volume /etc/nginx/conf.d.
 If you host multiple sites,
 each site needs its own folder in /var/www and its own database in the container mysqldb.

-For a single site configuration, you can config the nginx to point the root to /usr/share/nginx/wordpress.
+For single site configuration, you can config the nginx to point the root directly to the nginx default folder /usr/share/nginx/wordpress.

-For multi-site configuration, you can use the following commands to create another copy of wordpess in /var/www or you
-can just log into the wordpress container and do the following command
+For multi-site configuration, you can use the following commands to create another copy of wordpess in /var/www or you can just log into the wordpress container and run the following commands
 ```bash
 cp -R /usr/share/nginx/wordpress /var/www/; mv /var/www/wordpress /var/www/xxx; chown www-data:www-data /var/www/xxx
 ```

-For additional site, you can make copyies directly in /home/www in the host directly without logging into the wordpress container.
+For additional sites, you can make copyies directly in /home/www in the host directly without logging into the wordpress container.

 ```bash
 $ cp nginx-sites.conf /home/nginx/